VinitTomar/guide/docs/dynamo-db/03-table.md

 describeMyTable();
 ```

-In above code, `result` will contain a field `Table` that has all the information about our table such as:
+In the above code, `result` will contain a field `Table` that has all the information about our table such as:
 - TableStatus
 - TableName
 - TableArn